Table of Contents

 3.1.12.2 Sectionalisation/Isolation Valves

-Sectionalisation or isolation valves should be installed along the pipeline length in the region where major concerns (populated areas etc.) have been identified, at spur lines branch off from the distribution main, before pressure reduction and metering equipment.
-Sectionalisation valves shall be installed as per the requirement of section 846 of ASME B31.8 or other applicable codes and standard.
-This arrangement is useful in limiting gas losses during pipeline leakage or rupture and during maintenance of any section of the pipeline.
-The arrangement should be such that a minimal number of customers are cut off from gas supply during maintenance activities.
+Sectionalisation or isolation valves should be installed along the pipeline length in the region where major concerns (populated areas, etc.) have been identified, at spur lines branch off from the distribution main, before pressure reduction and metering equipment.
+Sectionalisation valves shall be installed as per the requirement of section 846 of ASME B31.8 or other applicable codes and standards.
+This arrangement is useful in limiting gas losses during pipeline leakage or rupture and maintenance of any section of the pipeline.
+The arrangement should be such that a few customers are cut off from the gas supply during maintenance activities.

 The sectionalisation valves may be welded directly to the pipeline to minimise the possibility of gas leakage from flange connections or threaded joints.
-They may be manually operated or there may be provision for automatic actuation.
+They may be manually operated, or automatic actuation may be provided.

-The sectionalisation valves arrangement may be installed below ground, above ground or in a vault.
-In any of the above mention installation position, all valves operators must be easily accessible for operation and protected from damage.
-When the valve arrangements are installed in underground vaults, the vaults shall be designed under section 847 of ASME B31.8
+The sectionalisation valve arrangement may be installed below, above, or in a vault.
+In any of the above-mentioned installation positions, all valve operators must be easily accessible and protected from damage.
+When the valve arrangements are installed in underground vaults, the vaults shall be designed under section 847 of ASME B31.8.

-These valves shall have the same size as the main distribution pipeline, the valves may be directly welded to the pipeline to minimize the possibilities of leakage in the pipeline system or flanged.
-For an automated system, the valve shall be equipped with appropriate instrumentation to facilitate remote operation.
+These valves shall be the same size as the main distribution pipeline.
+They may be directly welded to the pipeline to minimize the possibility of leakage in the pipeline system or flanged.
+The valve shall be equipped with appropriate instrumentation for an automated system to facilitate remote operation.

-The bypass arrangement may include two ball valves (for shutting – off purpose) and two globe valves (for throttling purpose).
-These shall be put to use when there is a need for maintenance or repairs in any section of the pipeline.
-They are located for depressurizing the pipeline segments and also to bring the pipeline segments online during the start-up process after maintenance or repair of a section of the pipeline.
+The bypass arrangement may include two ball valves (for shutting off) and two globe valves (for throttling).
+These shall be used when maintenance or repairs are needed in any section of the pipeline.
+They are located to depressurize the pipeline segments and bring them online during the start-up process after maintenance or repair of a section of the pipeline.

-Vent lines are primarily used for venting and blowdown purposes in the operation of the pipeline.
-This line is used to depressurise any section of the line where maintenance is required.
+Vent lines are primarily used for venting and blowdown purposes in the pipeline operation.
+They are also used to depressurize any section of the line where maintenance is required.
 Vent lines shall be appropriately located away from public places.
-A ball valve should be installed at the tail of the line to enable for tight shut-off.
-A permanent vent system may be installed or tie-in provision for temporary mobile vent system may be provided.
+A ball valve should be installed at the tail of the line to enable tight shut-off.
+A permanent vent system may be installed, or a tie-in provision for a temporary mobile vent system may be provided.

 3.1.12.3 Check Valves

-Check valves shall be installed downstream of pressure reduction and the metering system as stated in ASME B31.8 standard section 848.3.
-The check valves protect the PRMS from back pressure if there exist lower pressure upstream of the PRMS due to pipeline failure or any other event.
+Check valves shall be installed downstream of pressure reduction and the metering system, as stated in ASME B31.8 standard section 848.3.
+The check valves protect the PRMS from back pressure if lower pressure exists upstream due to pipeline failure or any other event.

 3.1.13Gas Distribution System: Cathodic Protection System

-It is required that all steel pipes buried underground are externally coated to prevent external corrosion.
+All steel pipes buried underground must be externally coated to prevent external corrosion.
 Buried gas distribution lines may be externally coated with 3 Layer Polyethylene Coating (3LPE), any other material following ISO 21809-1 or other codes and standards.
 However, in many cases, damaged external coating leads to severe pipeline corrosion.
 In conjunction with 3LPE protection, all underground steel pipelines shall be cathodically protected.
 The essence of the protection is to eliminate corrosion.
 Impressed current is the preferred means of protecting buried underground pipelines.

-Impressed current entails feeding current generated by a Transformer Rectifier Unit (TRU) connected to an anode ground bed into the buried pipeline, the current is used up against the corrosion process thereby protecting the pipeline.
-Typical components of a cathodic protection system include Transformer Rectifier Unit, anode ground bed, cathodic protection cables and cathodic protection test points installed along with the entire steel pipeline network.
+Impressed current entails feeding current generated by a Transformer Rectifier Unit (TRU) connected to an anode ground bed into the buried pipeline.
+The current is used against the corrosion process, thereby protecting the pipeline.
+Typical components of a cathodic protection system include a Transformer Rectifier Unit, anode ground bed, cathodic protection cables, cathodic protection test points installed, and the entire steel pipeline network.

 Figure 8: Installed Transformer Rectifier Unit